 In both services you do this by going to your site’s dashboard, and then clicking ‘sitemaps.’

-3. Register your site with Google Business
+2. Register your site with Google Business

 Creating a Google Business profile is one of the easiest things you can do to ensure visibility in local search results.

-Once that’s done, within a few days you may see your Squarespace site included on the ‘map pack’ that Google displays when users in your area enter a search for your type of service.
+It takes just a few minutes and when done, within a few days you may see your Squarespace site included on the ‘map pack’ that Google displays when users in your area enter a search for your type of service.

 Google typically highlights 3 businesses in its map pack — whether or not yours shows up there will depend on your niche and location — if you don’t make the top 3, your business should be visible when a user clicks on the ‘More places’ link at the bottom.